selectiveintellect/vic/commandline.md

 debugging code generation.

 - `-o <FILE>`, `--output <FILE>`:
-    This option tells the compiler to save the assembly output to the `FILE` argument provided.
+    This option tells the compiler to save the output to the `FILE` argument provided.
+If the filename ends with `.asm` the compiler only compiles to assembly.
+If the filename ends with `.hex` or anything else, the compiler will compile to assembly and also try to link it to create a binary hex file to be programmed onto the chip.
+However, if `gputils` is not installed, only the compilation to assembly will take place.
 If the user does not provide this option the compiler prints the assembly output to the screen(`stdout`).

 - `-p <MCU Target>`, `--pic <MCU Target>`:
     This is the most **useful** of all options where the user can compile a code